oitowl7/nodeExpressGraphQL/README.md

 # The App

 The app has a very simple ui.
+The ui was designed using the `Semantic UI` package.
+It has a lot of simple components that I've used on past projects.
 There are only 2 buttons.

 ![alt text](https://imgur.com/Jexq1N3.png "Nothing")